-I have put together this complete guide of Mitla Oaxaca including how to get there, how much it costs and what to expect!
+I have put together this complete guide to visiting the ruins including how to get there, how much it costs, countless Mitla photos, and what to expect when you arrive.

-The Mitla Ruins are located 43km southeast from Oaxaca City Center in the municipality of San Pablo Villa de Mitla.
+The Mitla Ruins are located 43km southeast of Oaxaca City Center in the municipality of San Pablo Villa de Mitla.

-There’s a couple of ways that you can reach the Mitla Ruins and they are DIY or with a tour.
+There are a couple of options available when searching for how to get to Mitla from Oaxaca and they are either DIY or with a tour.

 VISIT MITLA OAXACA DIY

-If you wish to visit Mitla Oaxaca without a tour, your best option is to rent a car in Oaxaca City Center and make your own way out to this archaeological site.
+If you wish to visit Mitla archeological site without a tour, your best option is to rent a car in Oaxaca City Center and make your own way to Mitla archaeological site.

-The drive from Oaxaca City Center to the Mitla Ruins takes approximately 1-hour depending on traffic.
+The drive from Oaxaca City to the Mitla Ruins takes approximately 1-hour depending on traffic.

-The entrance fee at Mitla Ruins is 75 MXN per person and this gives you access to the entire Mitla Archaeological Site.
+The entrance fee is 75 MXN per person and this gives you access to the entire Mitla Archaeological Site.

-You can also find a number of small market stalls and ice cream vendors at the entrance to the Mitla Oaxaca if you wish to purchase some hand-made garments or cool off with a refreshing sorbet ice cream.
+You can also find a number of small market stalls and ice cream vendors at the entrance if you wish to purchase some handmade garments or cool off with a refreshing sorbet ice cream.

-Iglesia de San Pablo (Church of San Pablo) is situated right next to the Mitla Ruins which is worthy of stopping at for a quick photo.
+Iglesia de San Pablo (Church of San Pablo) is situated right next to the ruins which is worthy of stopping at for a quick photo.

 Mitla is one of the most well-preserved archaeological sites in the Oaxaca Valley due to the dry climate which has conserved these impressive ruins for thousands of years.